-Dr Alexander Roper is on the Senior Academic Team at the International College of Management and currently occupies the role of Associate Dean (Postgraduate).
+Dr Alexander Roper is on the Senior Academic Team at the International College of Management and currently occupies the role of Dean (Postgraduate).

 Dr Roper holds Bachelor and Master degrees from the Universities of Liverpool and Warwick respectively.
 He worked as a consultant in the UK and Southeast Asia before moving to Australia in 2003.
 A qualified educator, Dr Roper has a Graduate Diploma in Learning and Teaching from the University of Southern Queensland, and also holds a PhD from Griffith University.